-I bet this is the number one concern most people have.
-But I also bet you have a passion for SAS!
-You may have a love affair with one of the SAS products like SAS Visual Analytics or SAS Studio.
-Maybe it’s a cool method for solving a problem using the new Data Step 2.
-Did you make a better looking report by learning more about color?
+Maybe it’s a cool method for solving a problem using the PROC DS2.
+Did you make a better looking report by understanding visual perception?
 Any of these would be an excellent basis for a SAS Global Forum paper.

 I don’t know what to do next